Step 4: The hearing Disciplinary procedure

 What happens in a disciplinary hearing

-The hearing is the chance for both the employer and the employee to state their case.
-The employer, employee and employee’s companion should make every effort to attend.
+The hearing is the chance for both the employer and employee to state their case.
+Everyone, including the employee's companion, should make every effort to attend.

 The employer should: